 One of the many great things about martial arts is that is can build your leadership skills.

-Kids Leadership Training
+Kids Leadership Class

 As a young adolescent, I never had a guide or mentor to show me what leadership was.
 Of course, I had my parents, but I wouldn't classify them as leaders.
 I grew up like most, where I struggled through school not knowing why some kids were leaders and some were not.

 I wasn't bullied very much but, confidence and leadership were a complete mystery to me.
 Popular kids would be joking around and having no fear in social situations and I didn't know how to do it.
 Now I know that it has to do with how confident you feel on the inside.